 These locations are available by appointment only

 When a marriage is terminated, marital property is divided by equitable distribution in Pennsylvania.
 Usually, people are most concerned about receiving a fair share of their assets.
 However, the debts of both spouses, accumulated both separately and together during the marriage, will also be divided and assigned.
-Debt is divided the same way property is divided.

 If you or your spouse has substantial debt, or if you have joint debt, it's important to understand who will be stuck with the bill after the divorce.
 Our team of West Chester divorce lawyers at Ciccarelli Law Offices will seek a result that will not leave you with an unfair portion of the family's indebtedness after a divorce.